respeer-ai/docs/docs/en_US/CheCko/TransferNativeTokens.md

 # Transfer native tokens

-Different from traditional blockchain, you need to know which chain you need to send.
-You can send assets to microchain balance or account balance of some microchain.
+Different from traditional blockchain, you need to know which chain you need to send to.
+You can send assets to the microchain balance or account balance of some microchains.

 ### Set transfer information then transfer

-Since Linera can hold native tokens in account or microchain balance.
-Users need to select account and microchain to send their tokens.
+Since Linera can hold native tokens in an account or microchain balance.
+Users need to select an account and microchain to send their tokens.

 <center>
 <kbd>